 - When the app is done, restart the Mac and boot it up holding down the Option (⌥) key.
 Now select the USB-drive and do a clean install.

-If the Disk Creator site is down, grab it from here.
-Last updated October 5th 2017.
+If the Disk Creator page is down, you can download it from here.
+Last updated 5 October 2017.

 Also keep in mind that it is always best to apply updates to software, firmware and drivers only when you have time to fully test before your next live production.
 At Copenhagen Streaming we rarely update unless we have a full two weeks to test before using for a live event.